 The Rapporteur for each EoI is an expert evaluator chosen to present that EoI to the evaluation panel and then to be the primary scribe for the writing of the consensus evaluation report for that EoI.
 This is an important role, with an obvious, direct impact on the discussions in the panels and the feedback given to the applicant consortia.
-The assignment of a Rapporteur should also help to streamline the process.
+The assignment of a Rapporteur also helps to streamline the process and brings focus to the evaluator group.

-The observers were pleased to see that Rapporteurs were once again pre-assigned before they arrive in Brussels, thus in principle giving them time to prepare for this role.
+The observers were pleased to see that Rapporteurs were once again pre-assigned before they arrived in Brussels, thus in principle giving them time to prepare for this role.